arielcs309/Frontend-Database/README.md

   - Date of Birth
   - Email
 - PostgreSQL handles automatic student ID generation (`codigoaluno`) with identity columns.
-- Simple and clean HTML front-end interface.
+- Clean and simple HTML/CSS front-end form.

 ## Technologies Used
 - **PHP 8.x** for server-side scripting
 - **PostgreSQL** as the database
-- **HTML & CSS** for the front-end form
+- **HTML & CSS** for the front-end
 - Optional: **pgAdmin** for database management

 ## Getting Started